Keeper Security VS Code Extension

 Solutions:

-- Ensure you have access to multiple folders in your vault
+- Ensure you have proper permissions to folders in your vault

 - Check that Keeper Commander CLI has proper permissions